How to Get Rid of Earwigs in House: Eliminate, Control, and Prevent

 how-to-get-rid-of-earwig-in-house

 Earwigs are among the most frustrating pests to have invaded your home.
 They’re almost entirely nocturnal, so you probably won’t run into them during the day.
 Their bodies are made for burrowing into the wood and other debris, which makes their numbers hard to track.
-Thankfully, your residential pest control may have a few low-cost and natural methods for getting rid of earwigs in your house.

 An earwig is a member of the family Dermaptera, which includes more than 2,000 species worldwide, with each type having its own unique characteristics.
 They are common in gardens, greenhouses, and other damp places; they usually hide in dark crevices or under rocks and leaves during the day.

 There are around fifteen to twenty different kinds of earwigs in the USA, and unlike a common misconception, they do not enter people’s ears while they are asleep and consume their brains.
 The pincers on earwigs, which are actually intended to ward off predators and engage in mating combat with other earwigs, can, however, terrify some people.
-Though most species are harmless to humans, they can still be a nuisance around the home as they typically prefer damp areas such as basements and bathrooms.

 How to Get Rid of Earwigs in House